 Can you describe the extent and use of radial access at your lab?

-Do any operators utilize pedal artery access for peripheral vascular procedures when appropriate?
+If you are performing peripheral vascular procedures, do any operators utilize pedal artery access when appropriate?

 Who manages your cath lab?

 The department has multiple trained charge personnel that rotate their daily responsibilities.
 This group of empowered healthcare professionals handle the day-to-day operations, including add-on procedures, breaks/lunches, equipment, and supply issues.

 Do you have cross-training?
 Who scrubs, who circulates and who monitors?

 Yes, we have cross-training and expect to have it completed within the next six months.
 We have RTs/registered cardiovascular invasive specialists (RCISs) that scrub and monitor, while RNs monitor and circulate.

 How does your cath lab handle radiation protection for the physicians and staff?

 We badge all staff who enter the cath labs when the physician could be either stepping on the fluoro or cine pedal.
 The team must also complete and pass a yearly competency review to ensure all members have a basic understanding of the potential risks that come with working in these rooms.